 Wi-Fi: Free Wi-Fi available

-Credit cards: Able to be used for purchasing limited express tickets and commuter passes (OP, VISA, Master, JCB, AMERICAN EXPRESS, DinersClub)
+Credit cards: Can be used for purchasing limited express tickets and commuter passes (OP, VISA, Master, JCB, AMERICAN EXPRESS, DinersClub)

 Station: Odakyu Line Shinjuku Station

-Access: Go to 1F of Odakyu HALC on the north side of Shinjuku Station west exit
+Access: Go to the first floor Odakyu HALC on the north side of Shinjuku Station West Exit

 Phone number: +81-3-3427-3160